All alone on famous Wineglass Bay

 A sandy beach next to the water

 We had the whole beach to ourselves – rewarded for starting the day early.
-This must see Aussie destination was all ours to walk barefoot in the white sand and wade in the turquoise waters.
+This must see Aussie destination was all ours to walk barefoot in the white sand and wade in the pristine waters.

-To allow time for the clouds to completely clear, we next made the 30 minute flat walk to nearby Hazards Beach, another famous beach in Freycinet National Park.
+To allow time for the clouds to completely clear, we next made the 30-minute flat walk to nearby Hazards Beach, another famous beach in Freycinet National Park.

 Along the track, we got lucky and came across a Wallaby going about his morning, and he was kind enough to pose so we could get a quick pic.